georgiee/coding-for-kids/slides.md

 ---
 [.background-color: #fdc552]
-^ Programable Robots!
+^ Our next tool are robots
 ## [fit] _Robots_

 ---
-^ Many of them can be programmed with child friendly programming language.
+^ Many of them can be programmed with a child friendly programming language.

 ^ Let me show you some.